PrestaShop/docs/src/content/1.7/themes/reference/templates/head.md

 * `_partials/stylesheets.tpl`
 * `_partials/javascript.tpl`

-There 2 files are used to take full advantage of the new features of 1.7, like async loading for javascript or automatic inline for CSS.
+These 2 files are used to take full advantage of the new features of 1.7, like async loading for javascript or automatic inline for CSS.

-If you're using StarterTheme (which we believe you do) there is nothing to do, it works out of the box.

 {{% notice warning %}}
   The `_partials/javascript.tpl` has to be included at the bottom of your page as well.